zhengjunyao-work/arc24/docs/05_Solution_Summary.md

 I ensembled my model predictions with the [2020 solution](https://www.kaggle.com/code/mehrankazeminia/3-arc24-developed-2020-winning-solutions).
 Since the 2020 solution only requires CPU, I managed to run it on the background while I used the GPU for fine-tuning and inference with my model.
 I only had to be careful with the RAM usage because both jobs had to share the same memory.

+The ensemble strategy was very simple, just take the first attempt from each solution.

 ## Learnings